danaebantana/AI-Labyrinth-Solver/README.md

 # Labyrinth-Solver
 Finding the shortest path in a labyrinth using the «BFS-Branch&amp;Bound» algorithm.
-To run project open "".
+To run project download "App" and run "Assignment AI-EE 2020".

 # Basic Structures
 1. A Two-dimensional 6x5 int array "labyrinth".
 1 is for a white Labyrinth cell and 0 is for a black Labyrinth cell.